-Wschowa was initially surrounded by wooden-earth fortifications.
-In 1345, the construction of the palisades was planned, and on that many historians dated the town’s defensive walls for a later period, mostly for the 15th century.
-This document does not, however, exclude the existence of a defensive wall in one section, while on another another there are still wooden-earth fortifications.
-The fortifications were replaced by defensive walls gradually, for a longer period.
-Works from 1345 were probably aimed at removing the damages that fortifications had gained during the conquest of the town two years earlier by the Polish army of king Casimir the Great.
-It is known that during the fights the Poles made a breach through which they entered and captured Wschowa.
-The town itself was not destroyed at that time, because the king planned at the expense of the Duchy of Głogów to permanently join Wschowa to the Kingdom of Poland.
+Wschowa (Veschow in 1248, Frowenstadt in 1290, later Fraustad), recorded in 1136 as the property of the archbishop of Gniezno, and founded in the years 1248-1275 as a peripheral town of Silesian princes, was probably initially surrounded by wood and earth fortifications.
+Even in 1345, the construction of palisades was planned, which would indicate that the town was surrounded by brick walls only around the beginning of the 15th century, but it is possible that the timber fortifications coexisted for some time with the walls built from the 14th century.
+The process of rebuilding the fortifications was long, costly and gradual.
+The aforementioned works from 1345 were probably aimed at removing the damages sustained by the fortifications during the capture of the town two years earlier by the Polish army of King Casimir the Great.
+It is known that during the fights, the Poles breached the fortifications through which they entered and captured Wschowa.
+The town itself was not destroyed then, because the king, at the expense of the Duchy of Głogów, permanently attached it to the Kingdom of Poland.

 Wschowa had two gates: Polish from the north and Glogowska from the south.
 Both lay on the main traffic route, which ran through the town, with two arms embracing the market.
 Głogowska Gate consisted of three parts.
 The first was a two-storey gatehouse.
 The ground was covered by a passage, and on the first floor there was a room accessible by an external timber staircase.
 On the ground floor there was also a guard’s room.
 The gate was protected and closed with a drawbridge.
 Next to the gatehouse, a defensive tower stood in the line of the defensive wall.
 Its form is not sure.
 Probably on a square base stood a circular part.
 In the lower storey of the tower was custody, available only from upper floor by a rope or ladder.
 Above there were two more storeys.
 The third part of the gateway was the foregate with the front gate standing in the line of the earth ramparts.
 To this gate led the bridge through the moat.